unitreign/Mythos/README.md

 - **Jump to a page in the chapter list** — in the Chapters tab, tap the page indicator in the middle of the nav bar (e.g. `1 / 315`) to open a dialog where you can type a page number and jump straight there.
 Handy for long series.
 - **Remove a repo** — in the Sources tab, hold on any repo row to get a remove prompt.
 - **Uninstall an extension** — tap an installed extension to open its settings, where you'll find an Uninstall option.
 Or hold the row for a quick uninstall prompt.
 - **Force-refresh a novel's chapter list** — on the novel detail page, tap **Refresh Chapter List** to bypass the cache and re-fetch from the source.
 Useful if a chapter count looks wrong.
 - **Library refresh** — the **Refresh** button at the top of the Library tab checks every tracked novel for new chapters in one go.
+This will take time based on your library.
+The more tracked books there are, the longer it takes. **Force-refresh a novel's chapter list** is recommended.

 ## Extensions